-6. Click the Start button, wait a second or two, and the two computers are connected.
+8. Click the Start button, wait a second or two, and the two computers are connected.
 To test it, move the mouse to the right edge of the XPS13 screen and beyond.
-It appears on the G60 screen on the right!
+It appears at the left edge of the G60 screen!
 Now when you type on the keyboard, your text will appear on the computer where the mouse is located.